RecipesLearn

 Absolutely.

-However, Weber is one of the most affordable brands out there; There’s a reason they’ve been around forever.
+For the money though, Weber is one of the most affordable brands out there; There’s a reason they’ve been around forever.

-A good example is Slow N’ Sear (SNS).
-SNS is famous for their add-on they created for kettle grills (like the Weber kettle) in order to make smoking easier (or searing easier) – essentially it makes a quintessential two-zone fire.
+SNS is famous for their add-on they created for kettle grills (like the Weber kettle) in order to make smoking easier.

 The SNS drops into the kettle and features a “trough” where you place your unlit charcoal.